danula/crowdsourcing-variable-effort/README.md

             }
     }

-You can also download the images from the following public S3 bucket.
+Images are included in the `images` folder.
+You may also download the images from the following public S3 bucket.

 https://danula-task-decomposition.s3-us-west-2.amazonaws.com/images/<image_id>.jpg

+### Publication

 Please cite the following paper if you are using this dataset.
 For any questions, refer to the paper or contact the authors.

 > D. Hettiachchi, M. Schaekermann, T. McKinney, M. Lease (2021).
 The Challenge of Variable Effort Crowdsourcing and How Visible Gold Can Help.
 Proceedings of the ACM on Human-Computer Interaction, 5 (CSCW2), 332:1-332:26. https://doi.org/10.1145/3476073

+### License

+The ground truth annotations are derivatives of Open Images by Google LLC used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) and are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) by D. Hettiachchi, M. Schaekermann, T. McKinney, M. Lease.

+The images are listed as having a [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/) license.